Research Focus

 Further Information

-- Adrián I. Campos, PhD, UQ (2018-2021)
+- Adrián I. Campos, PhD, UQ Australia (2018-2021)

-- Brittany L. Mitchell, PhD QUT (2018-2021)
+- Brittany L. Mitchell, PhD QUT Australia (2018-2021)

-- Dulari J. Lekamlage, PhD, QUT (2019-2022)
+- Dulari J. Lekamlage, PhD, QUT Australia (2019-2022)

-- Luis M. García-Marín, PhD, UQ (2021-2024)
+- Luis M. García-Marín, PhD, UQ Australia (2021-2024)

-- Asma M. Aman, Masters, LMU Munich (2021)
+- Asma M. Aman, Masters, LMU Munich Germany (2021)

 - Xóchitl Díaz-Téllez, BSc, UNAM Mexico (2023-2024)

-- Adam Vogel, University of Melbourne
+- Adam Vogel, University of Melbourne Australia

-- Adrián Zegarra-Valdivia, Señor de Sipán University, Perú
+- Adrián Zegarra-Valdivia, Señor de Sipán University Peru

 - Alejandra Medina-Rivera, UNAM Mexico